aaronbloomfield/nws/hws/dnsspoof/index.md

 pkt=sniff(iface='eth0', filter=myFilter, prn=spoof_dns)
 ```

-Your task is to fill this in, based on the example in the [text book](https://www.amazon.com/dp/1733003967) (Listing 10.3 on pages-241).
-If your text book is "unavailable", you can see that code online [here](https://github.com/kevin-w-du/BookCode/blob/master/DNS/dns_cache_poisoning/local_cache_poisoning/dns_spoof_template.py) as well as the [DNS section of the slides](../../slides/dns.html#/attacks).
-Note that the above code has some modifications that are necessary for this assignment, so start with that.
-And be sure to keep the interface above (`eth0`) the same!
+The above code is based on what is in the textbook as well as the slides, but some modifications have been made for this assignment.
+For now, be sure to keep the interface above (`eth0`) the same!
+You will have to fill in all the ellipsis (`...`) parts.
+If a line is not needed for a given part of this homework, you can of course comment it out.

 #### Scapy